Python

 React

 PostHog makes it easy to get data about traffic and usage of your React app.
 Integrating PostHog into your site enables analytics about user behavior, custom events capture, session recordings, feature flags, and more.
-This guide will walk you through an example integration of PostHog using React and the posthog-js library .
-Installation Usage PostHog Provider The React context provider makes it easy to access the posthog-js library in your app.
-The provider can either take an initialized…
+This guide walks you through an example integration of PostHog using React and the posthog-js library .
+Installation Usage PostHog provider The React context provider makes it easy to access the posthog-js library in your app.
+The provider can either take an initialized client…

 Read next article